The Flavonoids Explained

 Para-Amino Benzoic Acid (PABA / Vitamin Bx) Explained

 WHAT IS PARA-AMINOBENZOIC ACID?
 Para-aminobenzoic acid (also known as PABA or vitamin Bx) is an unofficial water soluble, B complex vitamin.
 Para-aminobenzoic acid is not considered a true vitamin because it is part of vitamin B9 and can be produced in the body by intestinal bacteria.
 However, it is a powerful antioxidant (substances that protect the body from oxygen related damage) and also keeps the skin and hair healthy.
 In this article I will be looking at para-aminobenzoic acid in greater detail.
 WHEN WAS PARA-AMINOBENZOIC ACID DISCOVERED?
-Para-aminobenzoic acid was … [Read more...]
+Para-aminobenzoic acid was discovered … [Read more...]

 Inositol (Myo-Inositol / Vitamin B8) Explained